hermesbaby/hermes/README.md

 # HermesBaby-Hermes

-**Hermes** is a lightweight FastAPI service that acts as a universal PUT endpoint echo service.
-It's designed to accept PUT requests to any endpoint and echo back the requested path, making it useful for testing, debugging, and webhook development.
+**Hermes** is a lightweight FastAPI service that acts as a universal PUT endpoint directory creation service.
+It accepts PUT requests to any endpoint path and creates the corresponding directory structure on the local filesystem, making it useful for dynamic file system provisioning, testing, and development workflows.

 ## What This Docker Image Does

 The Hermes Docker image provides:

-- **Universal PUT Echo Service**: Accepts PUT requests to any endpoint path and returns the endpoint path along with the HTTP method
+- **Universal PUT Directory Creation Service**: Accepts PUT requests to any endpoint path and creates the corresponding directory structure on the filesystem
 - **Health Check Endpoint**: Provides a `/health` endpoint for monitoring and container orchestration
 - **FastAPI-based**: Built on FastAPI with automatic API documentation
 - **Production Ready**: Includes proper security configuration, non-root user, and health checks

 ### Key Features

-- 🌐 **Catch-all PUT endpoints**: Any PUT request to `/path/to/anything` returns `{"endpoint": "/path/to/anything", "method": "PUT"}`
+- 🌐 **Catch-all PUT endpoints**: Any PUT request to `/path/to/anything` creates the directory structure and returns creation details
+- 📁 **Filesystem Integration**: Creates actual directories on the local filesystem under a configured base directory
 - 🏥 **Built-in health checks**: `/health` endpoint returns service status and version
 - 📚 **Auto-generated docs**: OpenAPI/Swagger documentation at `/docs`
 - 🔒 **Security-focused**: Runs as non-root user with minimal attack surface